laurenp34/MKS22X-FinalProject/README.md

 * Added to computer strategy so that if there is more than one hit in a row, the computer will only choose the adjacent squares in the row or column of the ship's direction.
 Essentially, now there are only two possibilities if there are already two hits in a row.
 <br>
 Lauren:
+* Spent a long time debugging ShipClicked, because direction didn't work.
+Finally got it to work.
+* Converted hardcoded part of shipClicked to a generalized statement.

 <b>Monday, June 3rd</b>
 <br>